Select Type of Degree:

 A program that focuses on the application of a broad range of mathematical and computational methods to modeling, analysis, algorithm development, and simulation for the solution of complex scientific and engineering problems.
 Includes instruction in numerical analysis, discrete mathematics, operations research, optimization, differential equations, statistics, scientific computation, and applications to specific scientific and industrial topics.

-The highest paying jobs for Computational and Applied Mathematics majors include Actuaries, Mathematicians and Statisticians.
+The highest paying jobs for Computational and Applied Mathematics majors include Natural Sciences Managers, Actuaries and Mathematicians.
 However, something else to think about is how much demand there is for specific careers.
-Jobs that are in high need that a degree in Computational and Applied Mathematics can prepare you for are Natural Sciences Managers, Mathematical Science Teachers, Postsecondary and Statisticians.
+Jobs that are in high need that a degree in Computational and Applied Mathematics can prepare you for are Data Scientists, Natural Sciences Managers and Mathematical Science Teachers, Postsecondary.

 These are the highest paying careers for Computational and Applied Mathematics majors.